EWMD International Conference 2025 AUSTRIA

 Arrival by plane

-Passengers can reach Zell am See within 80 kilometers from Salzburg airport and 180 kilometers from Munich airport.
+Passengers can reach Zell am See within 80 kilometers from Salzburg Airport and 180 kilometers from Munich airport.

 From Salzburg Airport you can use public transportation by train or by bus or take the airport shuttle to Zell am See: